johannschwabe/ASEv3/README.md

     - user: `db_user`, password: `db_user_pass`

 3. Add data to table:
-    - Right-click on table `property`
+    - Right-click on table `property`.
-    - Select `Import Data from File`
+    - Select `Import Data from File`.
-    - Select file in the `data` folder
+    - Select the file `AB_NYC_2019.csv` in the `data` folder.

 4. Import configuration:
-    - Quotation: `" " Escape: Duplicate`
+    - Quotation should only be: `" " Escape: Duplicate`.
+    Remove `' ' Escape: Duplicate`.
+    - Tick `First row is header`.
+    - Select `Import`.

+Rolling Sales dataset:

+1. Run `docker-compose up`
+    - Make sure the salesapi service is running.
+    Restart it, if it crashed the first time.

+2. Add the database to your IDE:
+    - `localhost:8686`
+    - driver: `MySQL`
+    - user: `db_user`, password: `db_user_pass`

+3. Add coordinate data to table:
+    - Right-click on table `coordinates`.
+    - Select `Import Data from File`.
+    - Select the file `coords_nyc_api.csv` in the `data` folder.

+4. Coordinates import configuration:
-    - Tick `First row is header`
+    - Tick `First row is header`.
-    - Select `Import`
+    - Select `Import`.
-    - There should not occur any errors
+    - There should not occur any errors.

+5. Add property data to table:
+    - Right-click on table `property`.
+    - Select `Import Data from File`.
+    - Select the file `nyc-rolling-sales.csv` in the `data` folder.

+6. Property import configuration:
+    - Tick `First row is header`.
+    - Click on the first attribute `id` and tick `Auto increment`
+    - Select `Import`.